RedisGears/RedisGears/README.md

 ```

 ### Groupby
-Filter operation receive extractor and reducer.
+Groupby operation receive extractor and reducer.
 The extractor is a function that receive a Record and return a string by which the group operation need to be performed.
 The reducer is a function that receive key and list of records that grouped together by this key, the reducer return a new Record which is the reduce operation on all the Record in the same group. example (using python api)
 ```
 ctx.groupby(lambda r : r[value], lambda key,vals: len(vals)) # count how many times each value appeared
 ```